Chief Executive Officer

 Nowhere is his commitment to transparency more evident than in his manufacturing operations in Asia, a passion that took root during the earliest days of his career.
 Under his leadership, each of his company’s Chinese manufacturing partners has received the JUST social transparency label, with the Zhangjiagang factory being the first Chinese factory to receive such a designation.

 In 2018, the Business Intelligence group named him a Sustainability Hero in the Sustainability Awards program.
-He also spearheaded and continues to lead the Multilayer Flooring Advisory Committee (MFAC).
+Recognized as an industry leader, Harlan spearheaded the development of the Multilayer Flooring Association (MFA).
+Since merging with the Resilient Floor Covering Institute (RFCI), he leads its Multilayer Flooring Advisory Committee (MFAC).

 Harlan believes strongly in giving back and is deeply involved in numerous philanthropic endeavors, with a focus on housing, education and cancer research.